Clonmore Robert Emmet's GFC: Gaelic football

 The men's senior team competes in Junior League (Division 3) of the Armagh All County League.
 The club competes in the Junior Championship.

 Having been defeated in two Junior finals, Clonmore eventually won the county Championship for the first time in 2005, going on to reach the final of the Ulster GAA Junior Club Football Championship.
 It competed in the Intermediate Championship from 2006-2010.
 In 2011, the club returned to Junior ranks and was beaten in finals by Éire Og (2011), Annaghmore (2013) and Tullysaran (2015).
 The Club won the 2016 Junior A League on 12 August 2016 securing a return to Intermediate football for 2017.

 On 16 October 2016 Clonmore beat Cullyhanna to win the Armagh Junior final for the second time.

-Clonmore also provide girls' football from U-14 to Seniors under the name Clonmore Naomh Labhaoise.
-In 2016 they won the under 16 Grade 2 Championship defeating Killeavy in the final.
+Clonmore also provide girls' football from U-14 to Seniors as an amalgamation with Annaghmore Pearses under the name Naomh Labhaoise.
 In 2019, two Clonmore players, Emma Conlon and Sarah Quigley, were called up to the Senior Armagh Ladies County team.

 Underage boys' football is organised through an amalgamation with neighbours Collegeland and Annaghmore.
-The teams play as Naomh Eoin and have competed well at various levels, providing a number of County minors and under-21s.
+The teams play as Naomh Eoin and have competed well at various levels, usually in division 2, providing a number of County minors and under-21s.